sg-s/xolotl/docs/reference/matlab/xolotl.md

 This method only works with single-compartment models.

-You can use manipulate to vary parameeters and see this update in real time
+You can use manipulate to vary parameters and see this update in real time

 ```matlab
 x.manipulate_plot_func = {@x.currentscape};